-Marketing, too, can sometimes take a while to pay off.
-This doesn’t mean it’s not worthwhile, just as we wouldn’t say it’s a waste of time to exercise or take a class.
-It does, however, necessitate the right frame of mind.
+It can also take a while to see results from a marketing strategy.
+This doesn’t mean marketing isn’t worthwhile, just as we wouldn’t say it’s a waste of time to exercise or take a class.
+You do, however, need to approach marketing with the right frame of mind.

-When you approach marketing, you need to think of it as a long-term investment and not as an instant lottery payout.
-Otherwise, you might get frustrated and give up too quickly, and that would be a shame – because over time, the cumulative effect of marketing really pays off, while a lack of marketing can hurt your brand.
+Think of marketing as a long-term investment, not an instant lottery payout.
+Otherwise, you might become frustrated and give up.
+You need to remember that marketing does pay off over time – whereas a lack of marketing can hurt your brand.

 The Psychology of Marketing

 People like the familiar.
-The mere exposure effect, a well-known psychological phenomenon, describes how people respond more favorably to things they’ve encountered before.
-This explains why people prefer the songs, food, places and even other people they already know.
-It also means that you can encourage people to like your brand simply by making sure they know about it.
+The mere exposure effect (a well-known psychological phenomenon) refers to the fact that people respond more favorably to things they’ve encountered before.
+This explains why people prefer songs, food, places, and even other people they already know.
+It also means you can encourage people to like your brand simply by making sure they know about it.

-Another psychological effect, called the Baader-Meinhof phenomenon, describes how we tend to notice something everywhere after being introduced to it.
-This explains why you might learn a new word and then notice it being used multiple times in the following days.
-As How Stuff Works explains, you’re not actually being exposed to the new item more frequently.
-You’re just noticing it more because you’re familiar with it.
+The Baader-Meinhof phenomenon – another psychological effect – refers to how we tend to notice something everywhere after learning about it.
+This explains why you might learn a new word and then see or hear it multiple times in the following days.
+As How Stuff Works explains, you’re not actually being exposed to the new item more frequently; you’re just noticing it more because you’re familiar with it.

-Taken together, the mere exposure effect and the Baader-Meinhof phenomenon mean that by exposing people to your brand, they will start to notice the brand more and more, and this in turn can make them like it more.
+Taken together, the mere exposure effect and the Baader-Meinhof phenomenon mean that exposing people to your brand will cause them to start noticing it more, which, in turn, can make them like it more.

-This may not produce instant results, especially if the people you’ve reached don’t have a pressing need for your product.
-As soon as that need arises, however, they are likely to go with a familiar brand, and thanks to marketing, that brand may be yours.
+Although marketing is effective, the results aren’t always instant, especially if the people you’ve reached aren’t ready to buy or don’t have a pressing need for your insurance products.
+As soon as a need arises, however, they are likely to go with a familiar brand.
+Thanks to marketing, that brand may be yours.

 This is due to another psychological phenomenon.
 Although people often claim to appreciate having options, when they are stressed, needing to make a decision becomes another source of anxiety.
-According to a paper published in Psychological Science, when this happens, people tend to go with the familiar option, whether or not it’s the best option.
+According to a paper published in the Association for Psychological Science, when this happens, people tend to go with the familiar option, no matter if it’s not the best option.

-Because of this, offering the best product at the best price isn’t enough.
-You need people to be familiar with your brand so that they can make a quick and easy decision at some point down the line.
-Consistent marketing is the way to do this.
+For this reason, offering the best insurance products at the most competitive price isn’t enough.
+People need to be familiar with your brand to make a quick and easy decision at some point down the line.
+Consistent marketing is the way to develop this familiarity.

-So far, we’ve looked at the psychological phenomena that explain why marketing needs to be viewed as a long-term investment.
+So far, we’ve looked at the psychological phenomena that explain why you need to view marketing as a long-term investment.
 Now let’s look at the numbers.
 How much marketing is enough?

 According to the traditional Rule of Seven, prospects need to hear an offer at least seven times before they’re likely to act on it.
-Seven is not a magic number, but this old saying is based on an important observation that has been noticed again and again – repeated exposures are needed to turn prospects into customers.
+Seven is not a magic number, but this old saying is based on an important observation that has been noticed time and again: repeated exposures are necessary to turn prospects into customers.